neulabscom/neulabs-handbook/docs/teams/devops.md

 ---------------------

-We hope this page provides you with a comprehensive understanding of our Data Team.
+We hope this page provides you with a comprehensive understanding of our DevOps Team.
 If you have any questions or require further information, please don't hesitate to reach out to us.